PostHog/posthog.com/contents/tutorials/nextjs-monitoring.md

 tags: ['configuration', 'session replay', 'insights']
 ---

-Monitoring a Next.js app ensures the best possible experience for your users.
-It ensures the optimizations Next.js provides are working as well as possible, and minmizes errors hurting user experience.
+Monitoring a Next.js app creates the best possible experience for your users.
+It ensures your Next.js app is performing well, loading fast, and doesn't have significant errors hurting user experience.

+> Already have a Next.js app?
+[Click here to skip to the PostHog installation](#set-up-posthog).

 ## Create a Next.js app